Biomedical Sciences MBiol, BSc

 Examples of previous research projects include:

-Advanced research topics (30 credits) – Students will focus on developing the research skills to support the laboratory or other research or enquiry-based activities that they will undertake in their extended research project and to prepare them for a career in a research environment.
-The module aims to develop students’ critical analysis of published research.
-It will also expose students to current research trends in the biosciences, and to leading researchers in the field.
+Advanced Research Topics (30 credits) – You’ll develop the research skills to support your laboratory or other research or enquiry-based activities that you will undertake as part of your extended research project and to prepare for a career in a research environment.
+You’ll develop skills to critically analyse published research.
+It will also expose you to current research trends in the biosciences, and to leading researchers in the field.

-Extended research project (90 credits) – Students will choose an independent project of interest.
-Students will be mentored by one of the world leading academics in their field and will conduct an individual extended research or enquiry-based project.
+Extended Research Project (90 credits) – You’ll choose an independent project of interest, which will be mentored by one of the world leading academics in their field, conducting an individual extended research or enquiry-based project.
 This will also incorporate experiences of working as part of a team in a research environment and interacting with research scientists.

 Throughout your degree you will benefit from a range of opportunities to expand your intellectual horizons outside or within your subject area.

 This course gives you the opportunity to choose from a range of discovery modules.
 They’re a great way to tailor your study around your interests or career aspirations and help you stand out from the crowd when you graduate.
 Find out more about discovery modules on our Broadening webpages.